 Location: 1 Marbury Terrace, Jamaica Plain

-Open: Daily, from mid-December through early March
+Open: Daily, from mid-December through early-to-mid March (weather permitting)

 Once you reach the end of your allotted time on the ice, walk a couple more blocks to the Warren Tavern, one of Boston's historical taverns and treat yourself to a tasty brew or meal.